+SSLIP: Automated Radon-Assisted and Rotation-Corrected Identification of Complex HCP Slip System Activity Fields from DIC Data: Methodology

 Therefore, in the \psslip method, after the Radon transform preselection, all possible nondiscriminatory slip system groups are identified from the available preselected slip systems, before executing the \psslip identification.
-Whether or not the theoretical 2D displacement gradient tensor of a preselected slip systems can be discriminated from the experimentally measured 2D displacement gradient tensor caused by activity of another slip systems depends on the absolute measurement accuracy of the slip trace angle and the projected slip direction angle, which depends on the combined accuracy of EBSD, SEM-DIC (including SEM scanning artefacts), and their mutual alignment.
-For our case, it was found that these two angles can have an error up to $\sim$5\degree.
-Therefore, we deﬁne an angle threshold of 5 \degree, i.e. if two preselected slip systems have both a slip trace angle and projected slip direction angle within 5\degree of each other, they are considered nondiscriminatory.
+The likelihood of misidentification due to the existence of slip systems that are similar in their 2D kinematics, depends on the absolute measurement accuracy of the slip trace angle and the projected slip direction angle.
+In turn, these depend on the combined accuracy of EBSD, SEM-DIC (including SEM scanning artefacts), and their mutual alignment.
+In this work, it was found that these two angles can have an error up to $\sim$5 \degree.
+Therefore, we deﬁne an angle threshold of 5 \degree, i.e., if two preselected slip systems have both a slip trace angle and projected slip direction angle within 5 \degree of each other, they are considered nondiscriminatory.
 Through this procedure, the preselected slip systems are, when necessary, included in nondiscriminatory slip system groups in the \psslip identification.
+These groups can consist of more than two slip systems.
 In the (pixel-wise) \psslip output, the slip activity assigned to a nondiscriminatory group is attributed equally to each slip system within the group.
 The way this works in practice will be shown in the section below (note that the virtual test case in \autoref{fig:RRSSLIPProcess} is a regular example of a 'conclusive' identification).